Revocable/Revocable/README.md

 <p align="left">

   i mostly use python, html and css. i'm learning programming and started 'bout an year ago. <br>
-  i study at IFSP (federal institute of são paulo) and live in brazil
+  i study at IFSP (federal institute of são paulo) currently freshman and live in brazil

  </p>